This is a page within the www.staffshomeguard.co.uk website. To see full contents, go to SITE MAP.

 Again we can only speculate on the location.
 We are in the shadow of a large industrial building - a mill or factory perhaps.
 It may have hosted the Battalion and contained the latter's Battalion H.Q.
 It has been suggested that the buildings stand in the Oakes or Lindley area of Huddersfield.

-This first image below shows all or most of the Battalion officers.
+This first image below shows a group comprising all or most of the Battalion officers.
 Captain Eric Selby is located 7th from the left in the second row.

 The image below shows the HQ Company within the Battalion.
 Eric Selby is in the front row, 8th from the left and next to the Company Commander.
 He is a senior member of this Company, perhaps even the 2 i/c.